-Using the LCD keypad on the front panel, you can navigate through the menus using the arrow navigation keys ($\blacktriangle/\blacktriangledown$) and make simple yes/no decisions using the \checkmark and X keys.
+Using the LCD keypad on the front panel, you can navigate through the menus using the menu navigation keys (W/W) and make simple yes/no decisions using the ./ and Xkeys.

 The availability of menu items depends on the user code that you used to enter Menu mode.
 Some menu items are limited to the Master code only (User 1).
 Certain menu items, such as system programming functions, are not intended for the user and can only be accessed by the installer.